-Complaint Form Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address: Daytime telephone number:

-Evening telephone number:

-Postcode:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it:
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you anybody at the school about it. have spoken to

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+Signature:

-Signature: Date:
+Date:

-Official Use
+Official use

-Date acknowledgement sent: By whom:
+Date acknowledgement sent:

+Date acknowledgement sent.

+By whom:

-Complaint referred to: Date:
+Complaint referred to:

-Complaint roloned to.
-Dato.
+Complaint referred to.

+Date:

-7. Roles and Responsibilities
+15. Roles and responsibilities